 This article originally appeared in MedCity News.

 It's not enough to gather data, crunch it and produce data insights.
-Fred Rahmanian, CTO of Geneia, explains why his company's committed to keeping doctors and providers in the loop.
+Fred Rahmanian, Chief Analytics and Technology officer of Geneia, explains why his company's committed to keeping doctors and providers in the loop.

 With mountains of patient data on hand and more insights emanating from them through the power of machine learning, how can health care get the most out of bleeding-edge technologies?

 For Fred Rahmanian, chief analytics and technology officer at Harrisburg, Penn.-based Geneia, the answer has more to do with people than machines.
 Rather than just tell physicians that there’s a likelihood of, say, a patient becoming diabetic, the health IT and analytics company has pushed for explainability of its insights.

 In an interview with MedCity News, Fred Rahmanian - CATO of Geneia - outlined the current landscape of machine learning as it applies to healthcare, and shares how the company has been able to thread the needle between health plans, providers and employers.

 Clinicians have been taught for years to practice evidence based medicine.
 For this reason, arguably, interpretability of models is probably more important in healthcare than any other domain.
 Do you agree?
 Have you seen any promising work in this area?

 There's been some important work around interpretability.
 Organizations are realizing that in order for clinicians to adopt machine learning tools, they need to understand the suggestions.
 At Geneia, what we do is push for the explainability of insights.
 We typically don't allow algorithms to go into production unless we can explain the output of our models to clinicians.

 Say one can predict the onset of Type 2 diabetes, for example.
 It's one thing to say that we think there’s a propensity but, typically the next question is “Why?”
 Most algorithms don't, but we make sure that if we provide a prediction we can also answer those types of questions.